-Co-requisites: All J2 courses.
-Co-Requisites for readmission: NUR 3386, NUR 3386S, and NUR 3366.
+Co-Requisites for readmission: NUR 3386, NUR

+3386S, and NUR 3366.

 NUR 3366 Adult Health II Skills

 This skills course teaches the knowledge, skills, and attitudes necessary for the application of advanced skills required to care for persons experiencing complex health problems.
 The course focuses on accuracy and safety of skill demonstration.